 However, antivirus products are not immune to privacy problems.
 While the antivirus industry is ostensibly on the side of good, many antivirus products behave in a way that infringes on users’ privacy.
 Whether they intercept web traffic, sell browser history data, or allow backdoor access to government agencies, many antivirus products are guilty of jeopardizing the very thing they are designed to protect: your data.

-Here are four ways antivirus software may interfere with your privacy.
+Here are five ways antivirus software may interfere with your privacy.

 1. Selling your data to third-party advertisers

 To provide you with the protection you need to keep your system safe, your antivirus software needs to know a lot about you.
 It keeps an eye on the programs you open to ensure you’re not accidentally executing malicious software, and it monitors your web traffic to stop you accessing dodgy websites that might try to steal your login credentials.
 It might even automatically take suspicious files it finds on your computer and upload them to a database for further analysis.
 This means your antivirus software could collect and process an awful lot of your personal data if it wanted to.

 While some antivirus providers are quite conscientious with their users’ data and only use it when absolutely necessary, others are much less scrupulous.

 Avast – Avast’s popular free android app sends personally identifiable information such as your age, gender and other apps installed on your device to third-party advertisers.
 As an AVG spokesperson explained to Wired, “Many companies do this type of collection every day and do not tell their users.”

 From free VPN services to free antivirus, the old adage rings true: if you’re not paying for the service, you’re probably the product.

 2. Decrypting encrypted web traffic